 Article 2 Gathering Charge and Payment

 Section 4.1 Gathering Fee.
 The initial gathering fee ("Gathering Fee") for Gathering Services shall be $0.50 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
-The parties acknowledge that the $0.50 component of the Gathering Fee is comprised of the following: (1) $0.20/Mcf for gathering upstream of compression, (2) $0.15/Mcf for compression, and (3) $0.15/Mcf for gathering downstream of compression.
+The parties acknowledge that the $0.50 component of the Gathering Fee is comprised of the following: (1) $0.20/Mcf for gathering upstream of compression, (2) $0.15/Mcf for compression plus actual fuel and shrinkage, and (3) $0.15/Mcf for gathering downstream of compression.

 Section 4.2 Default on Payment.
 In the event that Owner is in default on payment of any amount due for Gathering Services rendered hereunder for a period of forty-five (45) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
 Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Gatherer may be entitled pursuant to this Agreement.